+In the January 1, 2014 Valuation, the investment return assumption was reduced from 8.50 percent to 8.25 percent.
+As part of the experience study performed for the January 1, 2014 Valuation, the Plan's actuary examined the reasonableness of the 8.50 percent investment return assumption.
 In a September 2014 presentation to the Board, the Plan's actuary recommended that the Board adopt the 8.25 percent investment return assumption.
 The presentation went on to recommend that in future years the Board should consider assuming a lower rate of return assumption.
 At its September 25, 2014 meeting, the Board adopted the January 1, 2014 Actuarial Valuation which used the 8.25 percent rate of return assumption.

-In the January 1, 2016 Actuarial Valuation, the 8.25 percent rate of return remains unchanged from the 2015 Valuation.
+In the January 1, 2017 Actuarial Valuation, the 8.25 percent rate of return remains unchanged from the 2016 Valuation.
 Regarding the decision to keep the 8.25 percent rate, the Valuation states, "It is based upon a review of the existing portfolio structure, a review of recent experience, and future long-term expectations of rates of return."

-We followed-up with the Plan's Executive Director about whether the Plan's actuary conducted a detailed analysis of the investment rate of return assumption as part of the January 1, 2016 Actuarial Valuation.
-The Plan's actuary prepared an analysis of this assumption based on the allocation, and found a 50th percentile of returns of 9.40 percent over 20 years and 9.68 percent over 30 years.
-The Plan's Investment Consultant prepared an analysis and found an expected 10 year return of 8.35 percent.
-The Executive Director noted that its actuary has recommended the investment return assumption be reviewed with all of the other assumptions in the next experience review.
+We followed-up with the Plan's Executive Director about whether the Plan's actuary conducted analysis of the investment rate of return assumption as part of the January 1, 2017 Actuarial Valuation.
+The Plan's actuary prepared an analysis of this assumption based on the allocation, and found a 50th percentile of returns of 9.50 percent over 20 years and 9.65 percent over 30 years.
+The Plan's Investment Consultant prepared an analysis and found an expected 10-year return of 8.28 percent.
 The next experience review will cover the five-year period from January 1, 2013 - December 31, 2017 and will be performed in time to be used with the January 1, 2019 actuarial valuation.